me

 SGD on Neural Networks Learns Functions of Increasing Complexity

-with Preetum Nakkiran, Gal Kaplun, Dimitris Kalimeris, Tristan Yang, Fred Zhang, and Boaz Barak
+Preetum Nakkiran, Gal Kaplun, Dimitris Kalimeris, Tristan Yang, BE, Fred Zhang, and Boaz Barak

 NeurIPS 2019 (spotlight)